 Here is a look at the 3 photos that I’ll be using:

 Following the same steps from above, we’ll create the new file (2500 pixels x 2500pixels), desaturate the image, and paste them in the same image.

 The first layer will just be the first texture that you paste in.
 Mine looks like this:

 Then with the second layer, double click on the layer in the layers palette and set the blend mode to “overlay” and the opacity to 100%.
 The result will be a combination of the first 2 textures:

-Then do the same thing with the third layer to set it at “overlay” and 100%.
+Then do the same thing with the third layer to set it to “overlay” and 100%.

 This gives us a light area at the top, which will be good for blending it to make a subtle transition with the background.

-The next step is to adjust the levels, which will help to bring out the darker areas and to make the light areas even lighter.
+Then, adjust the images.
+For a softer, more subtle brush, you don’t want much contrast as the previous brush we made.
 To get to the levels options, go to Image > Adjustments > Levels.
 The specifics of how you adjust the levels will depend on the images that you are working with.
-For my images I am bringing the two outside levels in a little bit towards the middle, which will lighten the lighter areas and darken the darker areas.
-And I’ll also move the center (gray) level to the right which will darken the image a little.
+For my images, I am bringing the two outside levels in a little bit towards the middle, which will lighten the lighter areas and darken the darker areas.
+I’ll also move the center (gray) level to the right which will darken the image a little.

 After adjusting the levels my image looks like this:

 Use the Lasso to Make a Selection